cdepillabout/open-blog-posts/2021-12-20-dhallDirectoryToNix.md

 integrity checks.
 Evaluating this file produces a list of strings.

 We can read this file into Nix using `dhallDirectoryToNix`.
-First, get into a Nix repl with Nixpkgs available:
+First, get into a Nix REPL with Nixpkgs available:

 ```console
 $ nix repl /some/path/to/a/local/nixpkgs/checkout/default.nix
 nix-repl>
 ```

-In the Nix repl, call `dhallDirectoryToNix` on the above `example-dhall-nix/` directory.
+In the Nix REPL, call `dhallDirectoryToNix` on the above `example-dhall-nix/` directory.

 ```nix
 nix-repl> dhallDirectoryToNix { src = /some/path/to/example-dhall-nix; file = "mydhallfile.dhall"; }